DataDog/integrations-core/amazon_eks/README.md

 ### EKS Anywhere

-Specific setup instructions are define in [Amazon EKS Anywhere Integration][16].
+See the [Amazon EKS Anywhere integration][16] for setup instructions.

 ### Metric collection